-The results showed that an increase in starch content may decrease protein, oil, fiber and ash content ultimately, so breeding for high starch genotypes require a moderate balance among these quality grain traits.
-The results are in accord with SALEEM et al. (2008).
+The results showed that an increase in starch content may ultimately decrease protein, oil, fiber and ash content, so breeding for high starch genotypes requires a moderate balance among these quality grain traits.
+The results are in accord with Saleem et al. (2008).

-The data presented in Table 4 indicated that grain oil contents were positively and significantly correlated with protein, fiber and ash contents.
-The results showed that an increase in oil contents may increase also protein contents, so breeding for high oil and high protein genotypes may be made simultaneously.
+The data presented in table 4 indicated that grain oil content was positively and significantly correlated with protein, fiber and ash contents.
+The results showed that an increase in oil content may also increase protein content, so breeding for high oil and high protein genotypes may be made simultaneously.